mantidproject/dockerfiles/mantid-development/readme.md

 the container you will have the username `abc` which is a standard (i.e. non-root) user with `sudo` ability.

+The `mantid_development.sh` (and `mantid_development_x11docker.sh`) scripts may
+need to be modified to suit your system and the environment that you are running them under.
+In their current state they are a reasonable default.

 All images contain a script (`$HOME/configure.sh`) which will perform a sensible CMake configuration ready for building.
 Of course, this can be done manually if a specific configuration is required, however the script should be inspected to